Intelligence & Order

 -

-AI Agents vs. Agentic AI: Evolution from Task Tools to Autonomous Partners
+AI Agents vs. Agentic AI: The Evolution from Task Tools to Agentic Partners

 AI Agents and Agentic AI represent fundamentally different design philosophies.
-The former excels at defined tasks and automated processes, while the latter possesses the capability to handle open-ended problems and dynamic collaboration.
-However, agentic AI also introduces novel challenges including hallucinations, task collapse, and accountability boundaries.
-This isn't a terminology debate—it's an architectural choice.
-Choose wrong, and the entire system breaks from the foundation up.
+The former suits well-defined tasks and automated workflows; the latter can handle open-ended problems and dynamic collaboration.
+But agentic AI also brings entirely new challenges: hallucination, task collapse, and accountability boundaries.
+This isn't a terminology debate—it's an architectural choice, and getting it wrong corrupts the whole system from the ground up.

 -

-Before Dawn: Sam Altman on Sora, Energy, and the AI Ecosystem
+Before the Sunrise: Sam Altman on Sora, Energy, and the AI Ecosystem

-In his A16Z interview, Sam Altman reveals the systemic picture of the AI revolution: the flywheel of reducing intelligence costs, Sora as the starting point for world simulation, and energy as the ultimate bottleneck.
-AGI's arrival won't be an explosion, but like sunrise—gradual yet irreversible.
-The real question is: are you ready to welcome this dawn?
+In his A16Z interview, Sam Altman reveals the systemic picture of the AI revolution: the flywheel that drives down the cost of intelligence, Sora as the starting point of a world simulator, and energy as the ultimate bottleneck.
+The arrival of AGI won't be an explosion, but more like a sunrise — gradual but irreversible.
+The real question is: are you ready to meet the light?

 -